Codecademy/docs/content/swift/concepts/methods/methods.md

-In the code above, the __respawn__ method is marked as __mutating__.
-When the character needs to respawn, we can use __self__ within the method to create a new __GameCharacter__ instance with the desired properties and replace the old character with it.
+In the code above, the `respawn` method is marked as __mutating__.
+When the character needs to respawn, we can use `self` within the method to create a new `GameCharacter` instance with the desired properties and replace the old character with it.

-So, assigning to __self__ within a mutating method allows us to change the entire instance itself, giving us the flexibility to create new instances and replace the old ones when needed.
+So, assigning to __self__ within a mutating method allows us t`change the entire instance itself, giving us the flexibility to create new instances and replace the old ones when needed.